“Alexander technique for Parkinson's disease” BASIC TRAINING

 PLEASE NOTE:

 After you complete this foundational training, you can follow through by taking the Second Step and train in a specific evidence-based specialized AT group workshop curriculum for this population and their family care partners.
-The Poise Project is organizing the following curriculum in-person trainings in 2024:
+The Poise Project will let you know when we have workshop curriculum trainings.

 QUESTIONS?